Justine Dufour-Lapointe

-Justine Dufour-Lapointe (born March 25, 1994) is a Canadian freestyle skier.
+Justine Dufour-Lapointe (born March 25, 1994) is a Canadian freestyle and freeride skier.
 She was the Olympic champion in the moguls event at the 2014 Winter Olympics and won a silver medal in moguls at the 2018 Winter Olympics.
 The gold and silver she and her sister Chloe Dufour-Lapointe won in 2014 was the first time that Canadian sisters stood together on the podium, and the fourth time ever by all nations.
 In winning the Olympics, she became the youngest freestyle skiing Olympic champion ever at nineteen years of age.
 Dufour-Lapointe was the FIS World Cup rookie of the year for the 2010–11 season.
 Dufour-Lapointe was the world champion in moguls at the 2015 World Championships has also won a silver and two other bronze medals in the moguls event at the Freestyle World Ski Championships.

+She started competing in the Freeride World Tour in 2023, winning the season in her first year of competition and repeating as World Tour champion in 2025.

 Career

+Moguls

 Justine Dufour-Lapointe started her young career during the 2010–11 FIS Freestyle Skiing World Cup.
 During that season, she became the youngest female winner of a FIS World Cup moguls event at the age of 16, winning the event in Mont Gabriel.
 She has two older sisters, Chloe Dufour-Lapointe and Maxime Dufour-Lapointe, who also compete in moguls.

 She won her first major medal at the 2013 FIS Freestyle Skiing World Championships, where she placed third, winning the bronze behind the dominant Hannah Kearney, who had won the gold medal.
 Dufour-Lapointe had fallen during her qualification but managed to place a good second run to qualify for the final.
 This was a proud result for Dufour-Lapointe; given the adversity required to win the bronze, she stated, "I’m so happy about my medal today, but in fact, it’s not the medal so much as the path that I took to get it.
 The path was tough, but I made it."

 At the 2014 Sochi Olympics, Dufour-Lapointe competed in Moguls along with her sisters Chloé and Maxime.
 This was the fifth time that three siblings competed at the Winter Games in the same event.
 Justine finished first overall in the event with a score of 22.44, with her sister Chloé placing second with a score of 21.66.
 With the result, she became the youngest freestyle skiing champion ever at the Winter Games.
 Thanks to the win, this earned the sisters' and Canada's first gold and silver medals of the 2014 Sochi Olympics.
 Dufour-Lapointe said of the event with her sister and her excitement that "Holding Chloe's hand meant that I wasn't alone.
 I was in shock.
 I saw Chloe, and I felt calm.
 Holding her hand, I knew it would feel more like home."